MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/azip-integration.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-Microsoft Cloud App Security lets you apply Azure Information Protection classification labels automatically, with or without protection, to files as a file policy governance action.
-You can also investigate files by filtering for the applied classification label within the Cloud App Security portal.
+Microsoft Defender for Cloud Apps lets you apply Azure Information Protection classification labels automatically, with or without protection, to files as a file policy governance action.
+You can also investigate files by filtering for the applied classification label within the Defender for Cloud Apps portal.
 Using classifications enables greater visibility and control of your sensitive data in the cloud.
-Integrating Azure Information Protection with Cloud App Security is as easy as selecting one single checkbox.
+Integrating Azure Information Protection with Defender for Cloud Apps is as easy as selecting one single checkbox.

 > [!NOTE]
 > This article is also relevant for Office 365 unified sensitivity labels if you already [migrated your classification labels for the Office 365 Security and Compliance Center](/azure/information-protection/configure-policy-migrate-labels).
-If you did not migrate your existing classification labels, and you begin to create new labels in the Office 365 Security and Compliance Center, Cloud App Security will only use the preexisting labels configured in the Azure Information Protection portal.
+If you did not migrate your existing classification labels, and you begin to create new labels in the Office 365 Security and Compliance Center, Defender for Cloud Apps will only use the preexisting labels configured in the Azure Information Protection portal.

-By integrating Azure Information Protection into Cloud App Security, you can use the full power of both services and secure files in your cloud, including:
+By integrating Azure Information Protection into Defender for Cloud Apps, you can use the full power of both services and secure files in your cloud, including:

 - The ability to apply classification labels as a governance action to files that match specific policies
 - The ability to view all classified files in a central location